nanoexpress/middlewares/README.md

 ## Note

-Only 3 middleware was left to moving here
+Only 2 middleware was left to moving here

 1. `passport` - Polyfill and fully-functional passportjs middleware
-2. `swagger-ui` - Swagger UI for Swagger documentation
-3. `file-upload` - File-upload middleware
+2. `file-upload` - File-upload middleware

 Due of a lot tasks on my full-time job, i cannot add these currently or with-in this month, but i will add these when i will get time